 New York State University Police will assume Lead IC for any law enforcement event that requires their response to Binghamton University property.

 When multiple agencies respond to the same incident, the senior members of each agency will determine who shall act as the IC or if a Unified Command approach is needed.
 In some cases a Binghamton University official may be requested to participate as a Joint Incident Commander in the Unified Command.

 Binghamton University personnel and resources may be integrated into appropriate ICS positions.
-At the very least the need for a liaison person from the Binghamton University should be anticipated, and under most circumstances, will be requested.
+At the very least, the need for a liaison from Binghamton University should be anticipated, and under most circumstances, will be requested.